AI-Assisted Fraud in Crowdfunding: A Possible Threat?

 In the rapidly evolving landscape of digital finance, crowdfunding has emerged as a powerful tool that enables entrepreneurs and creators to secure funding directly from the public.

-However, this innovation has also opened new avenues for fraudsters, particularly with the advent of artificial intelligence (AI).
+Crowdfuning is not without its risks, but a new wave of innovation may have also opened new avenues for fraudsters, particularly with the advent of artificial intelligence (AI).

-AI-assisted fraud in crowdfunding exploits digital identity loopholes and poses significant challenges to both platforms and users.
+AI-assisted fraud in crowdfunding may theoretically exploit digital identity loopholes and pose significant challenges to both platforms and users.

-The 2025 Identity Fraud Report by Entrust highlights a surge in AI-driven fraudulent activities, including synthetic identity fraud, deepfakes, and fraud-as-a-service platforms.
-The top five most targeted industries are related to financial services.
+The 2025 Identity Fraud Report by Entrust highlights a surge in AI-driven fraudulent activities, including synthetic identity fraud, deepfakes and fraud-as-a-service platforms.
+The top five most targeted industries are related to financial services, such as:

 Understanding the various forms of fraud is important to develop effective countermeasures.
-Here are the main fraud types.
+Here are the main fraud types that might be possible in crowdfunding.

 1. Synthetic identity fraud